Mount Parnassus: Mythology

 Parnassus was also the home of Pegasus, the winged horse of Bellerophon.

 As metaphor

 This relation of the mountain to the Muses offered an instigation for its "mystification" by the poetic-artistic Parnassism movement, established in France in the decade of 1866 to 1876 as a reaction to Romanticism.
 Parnassism was characterized by a return to some classicistic elements and belief in the doctrine of "Art for the Art", first articulated by Theophile Gautier.
 The periodical Modern Parnassus, issued by Catul Mendes and Xavier Ricard, contained direct references to Mt.
 Parnassus and its mythological feature as habitation of the Muses.
-The Parnassists, who did not exceed a group of twenty poets, exercised a relatively strong influence on the cultural life of Paris, particularly due to their tenacity on perfection of rhyme and vocabulary.
-Parnassism influenced several French poets, but it also exercised an influence on modern Greek poets, particularly Kostis Palamas and Gryparis.
+The Parnassists, who did not exceed a group of twenty poets, exercised a relatively strong influence on the cultural life of Paris, particularly due to their tenacity in the perfection of rhyme and vocabulary.
+Parnassism influenced several French poets, but it also exercised an influence on modern Greek poets, particularly Kostis Palamas and Ioannis Gryparis.